bcgov/CONN-CCBC-portal/docs/Definition_of_Done.md

 > The Definition of Done is the agreement that the Dev Team has with the Product Owner on **what needs to be completed** for each user story. **When a story is "Done," nothing else needs to be done** (can I deploy it in production after the sprint review?).

 ### What do we need to check for each PR?
 - [ ] Code produced (all ‘to do’ items in code completed)
-- [ ] Acceptance Criteria were executed without fail.
+- [ ] Acceptance Criteria were executed without fail
-- [ ] Code commented, checked in and ran against current version in source control
+- [ ] Code commented (to be expanded)
 - [ ] Obey “Conventional commits” (https://www.conventionalcommits.org/en/v1.0.0/)
 - [ ] Code review (https://google.github.io/eng-practices/review/)
 - [ ] Peer reviewed (or produced with pair programming) and meeting development standards ([Google](https://google.github.io/eng-practices/review/reviewer/))

-### What do we need to check to say "we finish the issue"?
-- [ ] Defects = 0% (?).
-(How to measure this?)
 - [ ] Unit tests are written and passing
 - [ ] Test coverage > 80%(?)
-- [ ] Deployed to the system test(?) environment and passed system tests
 - [ ] Any build / deployment / configuration changes are implemented / documented / communicated
-- [ ] Relevant documentation / diagrams produced and / or updated
 - [ ] Don’t introduce breaking changes.
 - [ ] Don’t (avoid) introducing more tech debt.
 - [ ] Automatic Tests implemented and running

+### What do we need to check to move the card to "PO Review" column?
+- [ ] Deployed to the system test environment and passed system tests
+- [ ] Relevant documentation / diagrams produced and / or updated

 ### What do we need to check to deploy in Dev?
 - [ ] Exploratory Test executed if it applies